 To dive deeper, read a comparison of 8 of the best-hosted course platforms.

-A microlearning platform is designed for narrower training objectives and enables you to deliver content to learners in easily absorbed bite-sized chunks.
-Microlearning platforms usually feature a fast and easy-to-use authoring tool integrated within the software, which allows you to build up bite-sized content using text, images, video, and other existing assets.
+Microlearning platforms enable you to deliver content to learners in easily absorbed bite-sized chunks.
+They usually feature a fast and easy-to-use authoring tool which allows you to build up microcourses using text, images, video, and other existing assets.

 Some popular microlearning platforms include:

-Learner Mobile: A versatile platform that allows you to create beautiful, bite-sized content in a flash.
-It provides ready-to-go templates for building simple eLearning courses with videos, images, and quizzes.
+Learner Mobile: A versatile platform that allows you to create simple eLearning courses with videos, images, and quizzes in a flash.

-EduMe: Another platform with a built-in authoring tool for creating microlearning courses designed for mobiles that works across all devices.
-You can also use the templates to create courses consisting of text, images, videos, links, and quizzes.
+EduMe: Another platform with microlearning courses designed for mobiles that works across all devices.
+It also has ready-made templates for creating courses consisting of text, images, videos, links, and quizzes.